What Is Forex?

 trading is conducted electronically over-the-counter (OTC), meaning transactions occur directly

-between participants, usually through computer networks or by phone, rather than on a centralized
+between participants, usually through computer networks or by phone, rather than on a

 exchange.

-Unlike stock markets which are limited to business hours, the Forex market operates 24 hours
+Unlike stock markets which are limited to business hours, the Forex market operates 24

 a day,